learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 # Working with Known JSON Schemas

 ## Introduction
-We've started taking a look at JSON files and we'll continue to explore how to navigate and traverse these files.
-One common use case of json files will be when we are connecting to various websites through their established APIs to retrieve data from them.
-With these, we are typically given a schema for how the data is structured and then will use this knowledge to retrieve pertinant information.
-In this lecture, we'll take a look at the response from the NY Times API.
+You've started taking a look at JSON files and you'll continue to explore how to navigate and traverse these files.
+One common use case of json files will be when you are connecting to various websites through their established APIs to retrieve data from them.
+With these, you are typically given a schema for how the data is structured and then will use this knowledge to retrieve pertinant information.
+In this lecture, you'll take a look at the response from the NY Times API.

 ## Objectives
 You will be able to: